epfl-si/jahia2wp/README.md

     you@host:~/jahia2wp$ cp local/.env.sample local/.env

-If you only work locally, all the default values should work for you: you are done and you can jump to the [usage section](#usage).
+If you only work locally, all the default values should work for you: you are done and you can jump to the [next section](#install-locally).

 Otherwise (i.e if you work on C2C infra), you want to modify a few default values :